White Flag Trade: Aftermath

-The San Francisco Giants went on to win the National League Western Division title with a 90–72 record, two games better than the Los Angeles Dodgers.
+The San Francisco Giants went on to win the National League West Division title with a 90–72 record, two games better than the Los Angeles Dodgers.
 The Chicago White Sox finished 80–81, six games behind the American League Central Division champion Cleveland Indians.
-The Giants were swept by the Florida Marlins in the National League Division Series.
+The Giants were swept by the Florida Marlins (now the Miami Marlins) in the National League Division Series.
 The Indians also lost to the Marlins in the World Series.